Modos-Labs/Caster/README.md

 The I2C master implementation, which is part of the board level RTL design, is adapted from github.com chance189/I2C_Master.

+Certain target specific IP cores including DDR memory controller, asynchronous FIFO, and PLL are provided by Xilinx and licensed sepearately with use of Xilinx tools.
+They are not covered under the CERN-OHL-P license.

-Simulation code are licensed under GNU GPL 2.0.
+Simulation code are licensed under MIT.